 Woolwich, Greenwich

 This London area is quite popular among university students in the English capital because it is well-served by public transport and the average rent cost tends to be quite low.
 It will take you about half an hour to get to the city centre.
-The only downside of living in Woolwich is that there are not many good bars and restaurants in the area.
-Still, some students who are looking to live in a more quiet and peaceful place actually appreciate that about this neighbourhood.

 Leytonstone, Waltham Forest

 Compared to Woolwich, Leytonstone is an even quieter area.
 That is because it is suburban in character.
 Nevertheless, the trip to central London is even shorter – about 25 minutes.
 As for rent levels – they are similar to those in Woolwich.
+This part of the capital, situated in North East London, is perfect for students who value a balance between accessibility and a calm living environment.

 Bow